-Great news, we found one!
+Great news, after months of searching for a church home, we found one!

 Interestingly enough, it has landed us smack dab in the heart of our own home.
 For the past 8 weeks we have been churching it here on our couches and chairs and around our kitchen table.

-Cray, right?
+Crazy, right?
 Don't I know it!
 It happened within a couple weeks of my original post.

 No, we have not resorted to cult tactics to train others to look at the church like we do (although I am fearful others may think we have), rather we have found our tribe!
 A group of people who were genuinely feeling the same way we were.
 People who were frustrated by churches with upside down priorities and watered down Gospel messages to attract membership.
 This tribe of ours desires Jesus, genuine community, and the opportunity for Kingdom impact.
 We even have a couple of friends who join us that don't believe in God.
 They come because they like hanging out with us and we love that, because we really like hanging with them too.

 We are worshipping, learning, and relearning together (thanks to our church in California, the Desert Vineyard, having a live feed), we are eating (a lot), and we are finding the community we've been seeking (within our families and our neighborhoods).